 1. Reduce waste

 About a third of all the food that’s produced globally—several times what’s needed to feed every malnourished person on the planet—is never eaten.
-In fact, food waste alone is responsible for greenhouse gas emissions each year equivalent to burning about 500 billion gallons of gasoline.
 By keeping food from going to waste, we can provide food for more people without increasing its impacts.

 2. Consume mindfully